refinedev/refine/documentation/docs/api-reference/mantine/components/basic-views/show.md

 ```

 :::info-tip Swizzle
-You can swizzle this component to customize it with the [**refine CLI**](/docs/packages/documentation/cli)
+You can swizzle this component with the [**refine CLI**](/docs/packages/documentation/cli) to customize it.
 :::

 ## Properties

 ### `title`

-It allows adding a title for the `<Show>` component. if you don't pass title props it uses the "Show" prefix and the singular resource name by default.
-For example, for the "posts" resource, it will be "Show post".
+`title` allows the addition of titles inside the `<Show>` component. if you don't pass title props it uses the "Show" prefix and the singular resource name by default.
+For example, for the "posts" resource, it would be "Show post".

 ```tsx live url=http://localhost:3000/posts/show/123 previewHeight=420px hideCode
 setInitialRoutes(["/posts/show/123"]);